-HOME-HHR grantees hired 3 new Section 3 employees and trained 26 others that were considered Section 3.
+HOME-HHR grantees hired 3 new Section 3 employees and trained 12 others that were considered Section 3.

-In the ESG program, a number of grantees work with their clients to ensure that they become as self-sufficient as possible through case management and referral to mainstream resources.
-ESG grantees hired 14 new Section 3 employees and trained 47 others that were considered Section 3.
+In the ESG program, a number of grantees work with their clients to ensure that they become as selfsufficient as possible through case management and referral to mainstream resources.